 - Recognition of sources: It is necessary to correctly cite all sources used to create the manuscript.

 - Authorship of the article: Only those who have a significant contribution to the writing of the article should be named as authors.
 Anyone who has made a significant contribution to the article should identify themselves as co-authors.
 Co-authors must agree with the option offered for publication.
+The license permitted by the journal are CC-BY and PDM.

 - Declaring a conflict of interest: Authors should declare conflicts of interest that may affect the final results of the study.